OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

   - DevOps
 ---

-The Accelerate State of DevOps Report contained a surprising change to the traditional performance clusters.
-The report also introduced a new way to group organizations using a different approach to clustering.
+This year, the Accelerate State of DevOps Report contained a few surprises.
+One of these was a change to the traditional performance clusters.
+The report also introduced a new way to group organizations using an extra dimension.

-This post introduces you to the traditional performance groups, explains this year's changes, and describes the new approach to clustering.
+This post introduces you to the original performance clusters, explains this year's changes, and describes how you can use the new groups.

 ## Previous changes

-Some previous adjustments to the report have a bearing on the new changes that emerged this year.
+Some previous adjustments to the report have a bearing on the changes that emerged this year.
 In past reports, DORA (DevOps Research and Assessment) researchers used 4 key metrics to predict the performance of an organization:

  - Throughput